Obala

 Obala is a town in Cameroon's Centre Province, ca 45 km north of Yaoundé, the capital of Cameroon.

 Overview

 The town is the seat of a Roman Catholic diocese and hosts a military academy.
 Tourists in Obala may visit the somewhat derelict Luna Park whose main attraction is a swimming pool.
 Not far from Obala are the Nachtigal Falls, actually a series of rapids in the Sanaga River.
 It has one fairly nice hotel and a large open-air market.
-The towns football club is called 'Tarzan'.
+The town's football club is called 'Tarzan'.
 The language spoken is Eton, a Beti language.

+Obala is a center for cocoa farming.
+The town is home to several internationally owned cocoa processing plants.
+In 2024, a chocolate factory began construction.